Ian Gow: Parliamentary career

-Gow entered Parliament as the member for Eastbourne in the general election of February 1974.
+Gow entered the House of Commons as the Member of Parliament for Eastbourne in the general election of February 1974.
 For a home in his constituency, Gow acquired a 16th-century manor house known as The Doghouse in the village of Hankham.
-Eastbourne was then a safe Conservative seat, and Gow always had a majority share of the vote during his time as the constituency's MP.
+Eastbourne was then a safe Conservative seat, and Gow always had a majority share of the vote during his time as MP.
 In the general election of October 1974, he secured a 10% swing from Liberal to Conservative, doubling his majority.

 In the 1975 Conservative leadership election, Gow voted for Margaret Thatcher in the first round ballot.
 Once Thatcher had forced Edward Heath out of the contest, several new candidates appeared and Gow switched his support to Geoffrey Howe in the second round, which Thatcher won.
 Gow was brought onto the Conservative front bench in 1978 to share the duties of opposition spokesman on Northern Ireland with Airey Neave.
-The two men developed a Conservative policy on Northern Ireland which favoured integration of the province with Great Britain.
-This approach appeared to avoid compromise with the province's nationalist minority and with the government of the Republic of Ireland.
+The two men developed a Conservative policy on Northern Ireland which favoured closer ties with Great Britain in order to further integrate the region.
+This approach appeared to avoid compromise with the Northern Ireland's nationalist minority and with the government of the Republic of Ireland.
 Both Neave and Gow were killed by car bomb attacks in 1979 and 1990 respectively.
-Irish republican paramilitaries claimed responsibility in both cases, but nobody was ever charged with causing the deaths and claims were made concerning possible involvement of the United States Central Intelligence Agency (CIA) and intelligence community.
+Irish republican paramilitaries claimed responsibility in both cases.

 Through his association with Neave, Gow was introduced to the inner circles of the Conservative Party.
 He was appointed parliamentary private secretary to Margaret Thatcher in May 1979 at the time she became Prime Minister.
-While serving in this capacity between 1979 and 1983, Gow became a close friend and confidant of the Prime Minister.
+While serving in this capacity between 1979 and 1983, Gow became a close friend and confidante of the Prime Minister.
 He was deeply involved in the workings of Thatcher's private office until his departure in June 1983.
 Though elevated to junior ministerial office as Minister for Housing and Construction before moving later to the Treasury, Gow was known to be disappointed by his loss of influence with the Prime Minister in his new role.
-In late 1983 he developed plans with Alan Clark to reinvigorate Thatcher's private office by expanding it and its influence over policy, thereby creating a new role for himself, but these came to nothing.
+In late-1983, he developed plans with Alan Clark to reinvigorate Thatcher's private office by expanding it and its influence over policy, thereby creating a new role for himself; but these came to nothing.